-In the fourth year, the resident has a third ultrasound rotation, a GI/GU rotation, chest, nuclear medicine, cardiology, a third mammography rotation, MRI/CT B (4), MSK/MRI (4), MRI/CT B (4), and an elective rotation.
+During the fourth year, the resident completes training in mammography, perinatal, nuclear medicine, and cardiac.
 The elective rotation is usually done in the resident's chosen area of fellowship training.

 Initially, first-year residents observe faculty, perform procedures, interpret film, and dictate reports.
 As residents become more proficient with techniques and film interpretation, and under the direction of the faculty, residents are permitted to dictate preliminary reports, monitor exams, and perform procedures under direct supervision.
 All final reports are checked and signed personally by the faculty.